Fall of Empires:

 By Mike Bennighof, Ph.D.

 At the tactical level, where the Infantry Attacks system focuses, the odds were fairly even.
-Austria probably had better-motivated infantry, better small-unit leadership and superior cavalry.
-The Russians countered with immeasurably better artillery (both their materiel and their doctrine for its use) and better adaptability to the tactical realities of 1914, entrenching against Austrian attacks well before the Imperial and Royal Army allowed its own infantry to do so (the cavalry dug in from the war's very first days).
-The motivated, intensely loyal and multilingual officer corps perished leading brutal bayonet charges.
+Austria-Hungary had better-motivated infantry, better small-unit leadership and superior cavalry.
+The Russians countered with immeasurably better field guns and artillery (both their materiel and their doctrine for its use) and better adaptability to the tactical realities of 1914, entrenching against Austrian attacks well before the Imperial and Royal Army allowed its own infantry to do so (the cavalry dug in from the war's very first days).
+The Dual Monarchy’s motivated, intensely loyal and multilingual officer corps perished leading brutal bayonet charges.

-We've issued one game in the Infantry Attacks series, August 1914, and Fall of Empires makes a few changes in the game.
-The rules received a re-write, and now sport the same full-color charts and player aids as Panzer Grenadier (not the exact same, but in the same style).
-The artillery rules have been overhauled, with most artillery moved to the game board instead of firing from some secure location behind the leftmost beer can.
+In August 1914, artillery had not yet come to dominate the battlefield as would be the case by the end of the war.
+In Fall of Empires/Franz Josef’s Armies, most artillery appears on the game board instead of firing from some secure location behind the leftmost beer can.
 Most artillery pieces in this campaign were classed as “field guns,” which meant exactly that – they were expected to accompany the infantry into the field.
 In game terms, they would usually fire over open sights.

 In 1914, that category included all Austrian artillery – even the heavier pieces could not engage targets with indirect fire.
-Therefore, in the game the Austrian player never has to deal with what the earlier game termed “off-board artillery.”
+Therefore, in the game the Austrian player never has to deal with what Panzer Grenadier terms “off-board artillery” (in Infantry Attacks, it’s just called “artillery”).
 Every Austrian artillery unit is there on the board, and so are most of the Russian ones.
 This has the added benefit of terrifically speeding game play.

-Those are the most noticeable differences between August 1914 and Fall of Empires; though there have been a few years between the release of the two games I wanted to keep Fall of Empires easily playable (at least to those familiar with our tactical games).
+I wanted to keep Fall of Empires easily playable (at least to those familiar with our tactical games).
 When you keep a game design on the table for years, it's tempting to keep adding stuff to it.
-But in this “golden age of wargaming” when most titles are admired far more than they are played, I wanted people to play my game.
-And that meant making it no more difficult than August 1914, and easier wherever possible.
+But in this “golden age of wargaming” when most titles are briefly collected and then sold far more than they are kept and played, I wanted people to play my game, many times.

-With that said, the game still looks good enough to look at instead of play, if you wanted it for that reason.
-It has a much larger set of playing pieces than August 1914, because Austria-Hungary fielded multiple armies: the Common Army (the actual Imperial and Royal forces), the Austrian Landwehr (a first-line professional army, not a reserve force like its German namesake) and the Royal Hungarian Honvédség, likewise a first-line professional army.
-All of those armies appear in their own colors, with their own weapons and leaders, as do the Bosniaken, the tough regiments recruited in Bosnia-Hercegovina.
+With that said, the Fall of Empires/Franz Josef’s Armies combination still looks good enough to look at instead of play, if you wanted it for that reason.
+Austria-Hungary fielded multiple armies: the Common Army (the actual Imperial and Royal forces), the Austrian Landwehr (a first-line professional army, not a militia as in Imperial Germany) and the Royal Hungarian Honvédség, likewise a first-line professional army.
+All of those armies appear in Franz Josef’s Armies their own colors, with their own weapons and leaders, as do the Bosniaken, the tough regiments recruited in Bosnia-Hercegovina.

-The Russians aren't all that different from those of August 1914, but they do now include Reservist infantry.
 First-line Russian and Austrian infantry are pretty much equivalent, but the real difference is quickly apparent in their artillery: more guns and better guns.
-The Austrian gunners are determined, long-service professionals (in game terms, there morale is almost always very high) but there's not much they can do with steel-bronze weapons that were already outdated when introduced in the 1880's against the superb Putilov 76.2mm that would still claim Nazi tanks during the Great Patriotic War.
+The Austrian gunners are determined, long-service professionals (in game terms, their morale is almost always very high) but there's not much they can do with steel-bronze weapons that were already outdated when introduced against the superb Putilov 76.2mm that would still claim Nazi tanks during the Great Patriotic War.

 You can order Fall of Empires right here.